he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Lock Item.md

 **Saving Throw** Reflex; **Duration** varies

 ---
 One object held by a creature becomes fused to that creature's hand and can't be put down.
-To [[Disarm]] or [[Steal]] the item, the result of the skill check must exceed the spell's DC or the normal DC, whichever is higher.
+To [[DATABASE/action/Disarm|Disarm]] or [[DATABASE/action/Steal|Steal]] the item, the result of the skill check must exceed the spell's DC or the normal DC, whichever is higher.
 To voluntarily drop the weapon, the target must spend an Interact action rather than a free action, and then succeed at a Reflex save.
 On a failed save, the action is wasted, but on a success, they drop the item and the spell ends.
 An unwilling creature must attempt an initial Reflex save against lock item.
 A willing creature can choose to critically fail the saving throw.
 **Critical Success** The creature is unaffected.
 **Success** The creature is affected for 1 round.
 **Failure** The creature is affected for 4 rounds.